|Height (incl. pot)||± 40 cm|

 0 to 1 meter north side

-Preferably prune the houseplant every year, this way it retains its compact shape.
-Pruning is best done in the spring or in the summer.
+It is preferable to prune the houseplant every year, so that it retains its compact shape.
+Pruning is best done in spring or summer.

 Use Pokon green plant food.
-Read the instructions on the package.
+Read the instructions for use on the packaging.
 Like most plants, it is not necessary to feed the Polyscias in the fall or winter.
 The houseplant is then at rest.

 If a leaf falls off the Polyscias, this is no reason to panic.
-If, however, many leaves fall off, then you should take another critical look at the location.
-The air around the plant will then be too dry, indicating heating or a convector well in the area.
+However, if a lot of leaves fall off, you should take another critical look at the location.
+The air around the plant will then be too dry, which indicates heating or a convector well nearby.
 Find another place!

-Also, with too dry air, brown edges may appear on the leaves.
+Also, if the air is too dry, brown edges can appear on the leaves.

-Again due to dry air, your Polyscias is susceptible to spider mite, shield or aphid.
-Minimize this chance by spraying regularly.
-Spider mite can be removed by a hard jet of water.
+Again, due to too dry air, your Polyscias is sensitive to spider mites, shields or aphids.
+Reduce this chance by watering regularly.
+You can remove spider mites with a hard jet of water.
 For shield and aphids it is advised to use a pesticide as soon as possible.

 The Polyscias Ming is a whimsical and artistic houseplant.